Merkoba/Harambe/README.md

 `Ctrl+Down`: React to a post.

-## Thumbnails
+## Samples

-When a video is uploaded, 1 frame is exctrated as the the thumbnail.
+When a video is uploaded, 1 frame is extracted as the the sample.

-It it is a random frame near the middle.

-The width, height, and background of the thumbnails can be configured.

-This is used for the post in videos and for the lists.
+If it's an image, a lite version is used as the sample.

+If it's an audio file, a 10 second clip is created as the sample.

+If it's a text file, a portion of the file is created as the sample.

+If it's a zip archive, a text file with its file names is created as the sample.

+There are various configurations for sample creation.